SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 that the listed skills are the ones that type of character might typically have, though you could include others not on the list if you’d like.
-For skill descriptions and details on how to distribute skill dice, see the “Skills” section later in this chapter.
+For skill descriptions and details on how to distribute skill dice, see the "Skills" section later in this chapter.

 If desired, you can ﬁll in the other character features (such as gender, age, and so on) and provide any additional notes on the character’s